-MASKING: Face masks are not required at camp this summer.
-We do ask your camper bring a few masks to camp in case there is an outbreak in their unit.
-Campers may elect to wear a mask at their own discretion.
+MASKING: We do ask your camper bring a few masks to camp in case there is an outbreak in their unit.
+They will be asked to wear a mask when indoors or around other campers not in their "pod".
+Of course, any camper or staff may wear a mask at their discretion at anytime during a camp session.